datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 Going back to Huang-po's question, "What if...", there's also a lot of irony, almost cynicism.
 Let's go through it.

-"**What if he had given the right answer**" - This seems to imply there **is** a right answer, but Huang-po doesn't believe there is one, he's calling out Hyakujo because his story implied there is one.
+"**What if he had given the right answer**" - This seems to imply there **is** a right answer, but Huang-po doesn't say there is one, he's calling out Hyakujo because this story implied there is one.
 Huang-po's slap suggests that none of those answers are actually right.
 What to make of this?

 "What if he had given **the right answer each time he was asked** a question" - To me, there's two funny aspects about this.
 First, it means you would have to give the right answer the very first time you're being asked.
 Seriously, could anyone really do that?
 We're talking about such a fundamental question, if you were asked this question before you understand the true nature of enlightenment, you could very well give the wrong answer.
 Would you then be reborn as a fox?
 That doesn't sound very reasonable (or fair).
 Dogen pointed this out in _Daishugyo_: _"Senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes"_.